 According to an NRF report, 97% of consumers will back out of their purchase decision if they face inconvenience in making that purchase.
 Fast food customers are not a fan of long queues; studies show that 75% of customers will simply leave if there are even seven people in line in front of them.

-On the other hand, 90% customers said they would seek an alternative if there were ten people queueing in front of them.
-Supermarkets managed to alleviate queues and reduce time spent per customer significantly by using touch mcdonalds order screen kiosks that enabled customers to scan their items, pay and checkout themselves.
+On the other hand, 90% of customers said they would seek an alternative if there were ten people queueing in front of them.
+Supermarkets managed to alleviate queues and reduce time spent per customer significantly by using touch McDonald’s order screen kiosks that enabled customers to scan their items, pay, and checkout themselves.

-Let’s take a look at how McDonald’s leveraged self service technologies to their advantage.
+Let’s take a look at how McDonald’s leveraged self-service technologies to its advantage.

-Maccas pioneered the restaurant self service revolution in kiosk for fast food and went all in on self ordering mcdonalds technology when they learned how successful it had been in the retail industry.
+Maccas pioneered the restaurant self-service revolution in kiosks for fast food and went all in on self-ordering McDonald’s technology when they learned how successful it had been in the retail industry.

 So, how do these kiosks work?